 Participation in voting on Boards and Commissions shall be limited to those situations in which the Boards and Commissions are making recommendations to the Town Council.
 Where the action being considered is approval or denial of, for example, a minor subdivision by the Planning Commission or a certificate of appropriateness by the Community Design Commission for Ephesus Fordham, a board member attending remotely could participate in the conversation but would not vote on any decision.

-Board or Commission members could participate remotely in no more that one-third of the meetings they are scheduled to attend.
+Board or Commission members could participate remotely in no more than one-third of the meetings they are scheduled to attend.

 The Town Council seeks to attract persons from diverse backgrounds to serve on the Town’s boards and commissions.
 The Town Council believes that childcare and transportation can sometimes be barriers to service on boards and commissions for many qualified and interested Town residents.